ansible/ansible-ai-connect-service/docs/pycharm-setup.md

 # PyCharm Debug Setup for Ansible AI Connect Service

-By Tami Takamiya (last update: 2024.6.28)
+By Tami Takamiya (last update: 2024.7.12)

 ## Summary

 This is a memo on how to debug Ansible AI Connect service using PyCharm.
-Even though descriptions here are very specific to PyCharm, they should be able to be applied to other environments, e.g. VSCode + MacOS with minor modifications.
+Even though descriptions here are very specific to PyCharm, you should be able to apply them to other environments, e.g. VSCode + MacOS with minor modifications.

 The instructions presented here were tested using
 - PyCharm 2024.1.4 (Community Edition),